 The idea of Active Release Therapy originated for elite athletes to return to peak performance as quickly as possible, without the long-windedness of a full massage.
 However, this style can be adapted and integrated with other styles to enhance relief and improvements in everyday stresses such as occupational activities.

-ART treats minor soft tissue disorders within the Muscles, Ligaments, Tendons, Fascias & nerves
+ART treats minor soft tissue disorders within the muscles, ligaments, tendons, fascias & nerves

 SPORTS MASSAGE SERVICE

 This type of massage is often quickly / rashly selected by clients and can be an uncomfortable experience.
 Please ensure you discuss this with your massage therapist prior to commencing therapy.

 Techniques employed include: